Filing Documents at the

 - Efilings that exceed the CBCA’s 18 megabyte (MB) size restriction;

-- Documents that are classified or efiled in camera or under a protective order;
+- Documents that are classified or efiled in camera or under a protective order; and

 - .PDF documents containing viruses.
 Efilings with attachments containing viruses will